-The Oak Tree Nursery is one of the first stepping stones a child will take in their journey through Devonshire House Preparatory School.
+The Oak Tree Nursery is one of the first stepping stones a child will take in their journey through Devonshire House Prep School.
 Our sessions are combined, taking children on a part time and full time basis.
 By offering three sessions (morning, afternoon and full day) we hope that parents can find the best routine that suits both them and their child’s needs.

 Children can attend Nursery once they are two years and six months old.
 Two intakes are offered within the Part Time session, welcoming children with birthdays from September to April in the Autumn Term, and children with birthdays from April to August at the beginning of the Spring Term.
 There is typically one intake for the Full Time session, in the Autumn Term, but subject to assessment, some children from the Part Time session who joined in September, can be moved throughout the year, usually in the Spring Term.

 We offer a rolling snack throughout the afternoon and morning, empowering children to make their own choices of when to have a drink or eat snack.
 We offer a wide selection of fruits as well as biscuits, bread sticks and rice cakes.
 Lunch is prepared by the school’s catering team, delivering a delicious and varied menu.
 At Nursery, children’s allergies and dietary needs are considered with great thought and the school nurse ensures all children with requirements have special food placemats.

 In the Autumn Term, children attending the Full Time session can have a sleep after Lunch.
 Bedding is provided by the Nursery, which we ask parents to take home every Friday to wash for the following week.
 Small foldable sleeping mats are used, also helping to give comfort to the children when resting.
 There is no sleep time provided for the Spring and Summer Terms, as we wish to prepare them for their transition into Pre Reception and also enable children make most of the activities on offer throughout the Nursery.